oils-for-unix/oils/doc/error-handling.md

 Oil Fixes Shell's Error Handling (`errexit`)
 ============================================

-Synopsis:

-- POSIX shell has **fundamental** problems with error handling.
-With `set -e` aka `errexit`, you're *damned if you do and damned if you don't*.
+POSIX shell has **fundamental** problems with error handling.
+With `set -e` aka `errexit`, you're [damned if you do and damned if you don't][bash-faq].

-- GNU [bash]($xref) fixes some of those problems, but **adds its own**, e.g. related to process subs, command subs, and assignment builtins.
+GNU [bash]($xref) fixes some of the problems, but **adds its own**, e.g. with respect to process subs, command subs, and assignment builtins.

-- Oil **fixes all the problems** by adding new global options, builtins, and special variables.
-They are largely hidden behind a nice new interface, e.g.
-  `try` and `_status`.
+Oil **fixes all the problems** by adding builtin commands, special variables, and global options.
+You see a new, simple interface with `try` and `_status`.

-If you find a hole in this claim, please [file a bug][].
 More specifically:

 - Oil never silently ignores an error.
-Unlike shell, it never loses an exit code.
+It never loses an exit code.
-- There's never a reason to write an Oil script without `set -e`, which is on by default.
+- There's no reason to write an Oil script without `errexit`, which is on by default.

+If you find a shell issue that Oil doesn't handle, please [file a bug][].

 This document explains how Oil makes these guarantees.
-We first review shell error handling, and then show idiomatic Oil code.
-Finally, we look under the hood at the underlying mechanisms.
+We first review shell error handling, and discuss its fundamental problems.
+Then we show idiomatic Oil code, and look under the hood at the underlying mechanisms.

 [file a bug]: https://github.com/oilshell/oil/issues